MariaFogh/MLOps_Transformers/README.md

 ## Overall objective

 This project will investigate how to use our Machine Learning Operations tools on a project.
-Specifically, we work with the [HuggingArtists](https://github.com/AlekseyKorshuk/huggingartists) project made by Aleksey Korshuk.
+Specifically, we work with the [Google QUEST Q&A Labeling](https://www.kaggle.com/c/google-quest-challenge) from Kaggle.

 ## Framework